jonscafe/keii/src/content/posts/netcomp-2024.md

 when analyzing the raw data noticed the pcap contains so many png that didnt detected with the x11 dissector.

-so i got an assumption (also based on my consultation to the author hahaha) that the file names is the order so i will create a script to reorder it based on what i've found.
+so i got an assumption that the file names is the order so i will create a script to reorder it based on what i've found.

 ```
 import os